 - Crime risk

-To complicate it even further, each company uses its own pricing algorithm to determine how much a customer will pay for protection.
-Because there are so many differences between every company, homeowners may benefit from comparing quotes from multiple providers.
-Each provider is dramatically different in how it deals with risk-factors, especially those revolving around fire.
+Additionally, each company uses its own pricing algorithm to determine how much a customer will pay for protection.
+Because there are so many differences between every insurer, homeowners may benefit from comparing quotes from multiple carriers.
+Each provider is dramatically different in how it underwrites risk factors, especially those revolving around fire.

 How do I find my home’s ISO rating

 Your home does not have its own unique ISO fire department rating; the area in which it is located does.
-This means that you and your immediate neighbors should have the same ISO insurance ratings.
+This means that you and your immediate neighbors should have the same ISO fire rating.

 Further, your area’s ISO rating is only given to your local fire department.
-It is usually not public knowledge unless the fire department makes it public through a community awareness or other type of program or initiative.
-Some fire departments will provide your area’s rating if you give them your ZIP code, but they are not required to do so and may deny your request when you call.
+It is typically not released publicly unless the fire department decides to announce it.
+Some fire departments will provide your area’s rating if you give them your ZIP code, but they are not required to do so and may deny your request when you contact them.

-If you are unable to inquire and determine your area’s ISO score, there are other ways to calculate how at-risk of a fire your home is.
-You can get an idea by studying the NICC’s interactive map of the United States, or the National Park Service’s interactive wildfire history timeline— both are quite extensive and informative.
-While this information may not help improve rates with your insurance company, it may help provide context for choosing a carrier or discussing coverage options.
+If you are unable to determine your area’s ISO score, there are other ways to calculate how at-risk your home is for a fire.
+You can get an idea by studying the National Interagency Coordination Center’s interactive map of the U.S., or the National Park Service’s interactive wildfire history timeline.
+Both are quite extensive and informative.
+While this information may not help improve rates with your home insurer, it may help provide context for choosing a carrier or discussing coverage options.

 - ISO scores are usually not available to the public unless publicized by the fire department.

-- ISO scores revolve around areas and are not house specific.
+- ISO scores reflect an area’s fire rating and are not property-specific.

-- A score of 1 is the best score an area can achieve, while a 10 is the worst.
+- A score of 1 is the highest an area can achieve while a 10 is the lowest.

-- Some insurance companies don’t use ISO scores when calculating a premium.
+- Some insurance companies do not use ISO scores when calculating homeowners’ premiums.

-- Each insurance company uses data received from ISO in a different way, depending upon its underwriting guidelines.
+- Each home insurer uses data received from ISO in a different way, depending upon its underwriting guidelines.

-- If you are denied a policy because of an ISO score, you may be approved by a different provider.
+- If you are denied a policy because of an ISO fire score for your area, you may be approved by a different insurance provider.